I’m thinking of learning to fly helicopters. How do I start?

 I’m a citizen of another country.
 Can I take instruction in the United States?

 Yes, you can.
 You will just have to register with homeland security.
-You can click the link on the top of this page, or go tohttps://www.flightschoolcandidates.gov/index.html, create a new student account and fill out the required paperwork.
+Go to https://www.flightschoolcandidates.gov/index.html, create a new student account and fill out the required paperwork.
 The process includes a TSA background check and fingerprinting.
 It usually takes 2-4 weeks to get TSA clearance for your training.
 Be sure to request training from MICHIGAN HELICOPTERS.
 If you put another flight school by mistake, you will have to submit an entirely new application.

 What financing options do I have?

 Your main options are: a private loan, Pilot Finance, or a family member willing to sponsor.
-We have helped students through all these financing options and are familiar with them.
+We do not offer financing through our programs.

 I’m all ready to go.
 What should I bring for my first flight?